zverugin8/jenkins1-app/README.md

 - The GitLab documentation on CI/CD: https://docs.gitlab.com/ee/ci/

-## Here are some tasks that could be included in a CI(Continuous Integration) course using GitLab:
+## Here are some tasks that could be included in a Continuous Integration course using GitLab:

-- [x] You'll need to create a new repository on your personaly GitLab account and push the code from the GitHub repository https://github.com/benc-uk/python-demoapp to the new your GitLab repository.
+- [ ] You'll need to create a new repository on your personaly GitLab account and push the code from the GitHub repository https://github.com/benc-uk/python-demoapp to the new your GitLab repository.

-- [x]  Setting up a GitLab account and setting up a GitLab account and creating a token.
+- [ ]  Setting up a GitLab account and setting up a GitLab account and creating a token.
 Use a Personal Access Token instead of a password.

 ```text
 Click on your avatar in the top right corner of the page, and then click on "Settings."